news

 Chandler Police ruled the death an accidental drowning, according to Rolling Stone.
 But on July 15, the department recommended charging Brady Kiser with a Class 4 felony for child abuse, based on allegations of negligence.

-The case was then passed to the Maricopa County Attorney's Office, who have since determined not to proceed with prosecution.
+The case was then passed to the Maricopa County Attorney's Office, who since determined not to proceed with prosecution as there was "no reasonable likelihood of conviction".

 "Surveillance video from outside the home showed how the drowning occurred and the actual timeline of events," the statement continued.